qiskit-community/qiskit-experiments/docs/howtos/cloud_service.rst

 .. note::
     This recipe is only for those who have access to the cloud service.
-You can check whether you have access by logging into the Quantum Cloud interface and seeing whether you can access the `database <https://quantum-computing.ibm.com/experiments>`__.
+You can check whether you do by logging into the IBM Quantum interface and seeing if you can see the `database <https://quantum-computing.ibm.com/experiments>`__.

 Problem
 -------